 The Academy of Finland requires that Academy-funded projects commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.

 In calls opened after January 1, 2021, AoF no longer allows OA publishing with the hybrid model.
 At Uniarts you can achieve Open Access in AoF funded projects by publishing in Gold OA journals or self-archiving (without embargo and with a CC license) in Uniarts repository Taju.
 Read more about AoF guidelines on Open Access to scientific publications.

 European Research Council requires open access from ERC-funded projects.

 A large number of journals sending spam to researchers may either be so-called vanity publishers or downright fraudulent.
-Publishers like these usually have impressive websites featuring the logos of esteemed international organisations and made-up impact figures, in order to create a good impression.
+Publishers like these usually have impressive websites featuring the logos of esteemed international organisations without any actual affiliation and made-up impact figures, in order to create a good impression.

 Questionable publishers and journals are openly discussed in scientific communities online: you find the discussions by searching the name of the publisher and journal online.
 From the results you can usually determine if publishing your research with this publisher would be an academic merit or a threat to you.

 If you're not sure about a journal, see section "Tools to check journal quality" above, or contact the library.

 To support Open Access publishing in Gold OA journals, Uniarts is compensating APCs (Article Processing Charge) to Uniarts researchers in accordance with conditions below.
 At the same time, researchers are encouraged to self-archive articles published in subscription journals.